 The stages of diabetic retinopathy are divided into two categories, Nonproliferative Retinopathy and Proliferative Retinopathy.

 The doctors at The Reeves Eye Institute will detect diabetic retinopathy through regular eye exams with their diabetic patients.
 In the earliest stages of diabetes, eye exams once or twice a year may be acceptable.
-The doctors will be specificly looking for the leaking blood vessels that can lead to more advanced levels of this eye disease.
+The doctors will be specifically looking for the leaking blood vessels that can lead to more advanced levels of this eye disease.
 A dilated eye exam will be performed by your eye doctor and retinal photographic equipment may be used.